-The dithering process is as old as digital imagery, but has become familiar to us through low-res images viewed online.
-Simple algorithms generate dithered patterns to approximate photographic images into a smaller palette, offsetting the error of those approximations onto surrounding pixels.
-When used in an ideal scenario, this process is invisible.
-Dither Studies makes this process as visible as possible by applying it to images with no content: either solid colors or simple gradients.
-A color palette of complementary colors is used so they will never visually recombine.
-Although the dithering algorithms are simple to understand and rooted in a simple logical process, they create patterns that feel complex and irrational.
+Dithering allows an image to be represented by a smaller number of colors.
+Each pixel is rounded to the closest color from the given palette, and the error is rounded to the surrounding pixels.
+Ordinarily, this process is invisible.
+Dither Studies makes it as visible as possible by dithering images with no content: either solid colors or simple gradients.
+A color palette of complementary colors is used so they never visually recombine.
+Although the dithering algorithms are simple to understand and rooted in a simple logical process, the resulting patterns feel complex and irrational.

-Interactive tool to generate Dither Studies using the most widely used dithering algorithms.
+Interactive tool to generate Dither Studies using the most common dithering algorithms.

 A collaboration with Photoshop.
 I give the program an impossible task: to draw a solid color or gradient with a palette of incompatible colors, thus exposing the dithering algorithm's complex, seemingly irrational patterns.

 Dither Studies printed across flip flops were exhibited at Higher Pictures, Mana Contemporary, and Esther Klein Gallery.

 Dither Studies for Anthony Antonellis's credit card curation project.